ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 [Read Rocker Bogie Suspension System Article](/robotics/electronics/automation/rocker-bogie/){: .btn .btn--success}

 I did not upload the closed loop controlling code I used for the testings.
-You can use ICSP programming interface to upload the Arduino bootloader to the Atmega328chip and coding easily with your usual arduino IDE without a trouble.
+You can use ICSP programming interface to upload the Arduino bootloader to the Atmega328chip and do coding easily with your usual arduino IDE without a trouble.
 You can read my **Program Atmega328P microcontroller via Arduino board as an ISP Programmer** article in this blog to easily catch up if you don't know how to do that.

 It's time to wrap up this discussion.
 I can give you the circuit schematics and PCB CAD drawings if you are interested in, or you can design one of your own awesome motor driver with this knowledge.Contact me if you are willing to see the CAD drawings and do not hesitate to comment bellow if you have any question regarding the content of this article.